philip-chen6/philip-chen6.github.io/README.md

 ## Experience

 - **Undergraduate Research Assistant — Rose Lab, UC San Diego**
-  Conducting research on LLM steerability and mechanistic interpretability, exploring sparse autoencoder representations and steering vector composition to better understand language model behavior.
+  Conducting research on LLM steerability and mechanistic interpretability, exploring sparse autoencoder representations and steering vector   composition to better understand language model behavior; submitted paper to Foundations of Reasoning in Language Models (FoRLM) workshop at NeurIPS   2025.

 - **Software Developer — Triton Software Engineering**
   Full-stack developer for nonprofit web applications using the MERN stack, owning backend API development and frontend features while operating in agile, industry-style team settings.

 - **AI Research Fellow — Algoverse**
-  Built a deep-learning pipeline for surgical phase detection using a 3D CNN on high-dimensional video data; collaborated with hospitals and published an abstract at the American College of Surgeons Clinical Congress.
+  Built a deep-learning pipeline for surgical phase detection using a 3D CNN on high-dimensional video data; collaborated with hospitals and submitted an abstract accepted at the American College of Surgeons Clinical Congress.

 - **Student Researcher — Computer Science and Engineering Society, UC San Diego**
   Collaborating on Musescore+, a research project developing deep learning technologies for musicians, including automatic arrangement, sheet music generation, and transpositions.